Arithmetic of the moduli of semistable elliptic surfaces: Introduction

-Our project could be considered as the generalization of the beautiful work done in \cite{EVW} where Jordan S. Ellenberg, Akshay Venkatesh and Craig Westerland proved a function field analogue of the Cohen-Lenstra heuristics on distributions of class groups by point counting the \textit{Hurwitz spaces} which are the moduli spaces of branched covers of the complex projective line.
-That is, the philosophy of considering the moduli of fibrations and producing its arithmetic invariant with the aspiration of finding relevant applications to number theory under the global fields analogy.
+Our project could be considered as an extension of the beautiful work done in \cite{EVW} by Jordan S. Ellenberg, Akshay Venkatesh and Craig Westerland.
+They proved in loc.cit. a function field analogue of the Cohen-Lenstra heuristics on distributions of class groups by point counting the \textit{Hurwitz spaces} parametrizing branched covers of the complex projective line.
 As the branched covers of the $\Pb^{1}$ are the fibrations with $0$-dimensional fibers, the moduli of fibrations $f: X \to \Pb^{1}$ on fibered surfaces $X$ with $1$-dimensional fibers is the next most natural case to work on.
 The counting technique in our project is driven largely by the inspiring work of Benson Farb and Jesse Wolfson \cite{FW} which in turn was motivated by the ideas in Graeme Segal's classical paper \cite{Segal}.

-\textbf{Acknowledgments.} Jun-Yong Park would like to express sincere gratitude to his doctoral advisor Craig Westerland for his guidance toward the theme of studying arithmetic of moduli under the interplay of geometry \& topology with number theory.
-A part of this paper was written during his stay at IBS-CGP in July-August 2017, he would like to thank Yong-Geun Oh, Jae-Suk Park, and Jihun Park for their kind hospitality.
-We would like to thank Leo Herr and Jonathan Wise for their interests and a lynchpin idea of looking at the weighted projective embeddings.
-Last but not least, we would also like to thank Denis Auroux, Kenneth Ascher, Dori Bejleri, Jordan S. Ellenberg, Joe Harris, Minhyong Kim, Andr\'as Stipsicz, Yu-jong Tzeng, Alexander Voronov and Jesse Wolfson for helpful conversations, numerous suggestions and inspirations.
-Changho Han was supported by NSERC Postgraduate Scholarship--Doctorial Program.
+\textbf{Acknowledgments.} Jun-Yong Park would like to express sincere gratitude to his doctoral advisor Craig Westerland for his guidance.
+We would like to thank Leo Herr and Jonathan Wise for their interest and a lynch pin idea of looking at the weighted projective embeddings.
+We would also like to thank Denis Auroux, Kenneth Ascher, Dori Bejleri, Jordan S. Ellenberg, Joe Harris, Minhyong Kim, Barry Mazur, Bjorn Poonen, Andr\'as Stipsicz, and Jesse Wolfson for helpful conversations and inspirations.
+Finally, we thank the referee for in depth review and significant insights throughout the revision guidelines.
+Jun-Yong Park was supported by IBS-R003-D1, Institute for Basic Science in Korea.
+Changho Han acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [PGSD3-487436-2016].